Transit concept:

 A rapid transit system for Mombasa

-I have proposed a Mombasa rapid transit concept for 2040, consisting of a simple metro and bus rapid transit system that aims to solve the aforementioned mobility issues in the urban area.
+For fun, I have drawn up a Mombasa rapid transit concept for 2040, consisting of a simple metro and bus rapid transit system that aims to solve the aforementioned mobility issues in the urban area.
 In summary:

 You can view the alignment in more detail, and overlayed on satellite imagery by viewing it in Felt, a mapmaking tool: